Libraries & Resources

 Queen's University of Belfast - McClay Library

-The McClay Library of Queen's University Belfast, in particular the Special Collections, holds a significant amount of historical and contemporary materials relating to Ireland.
+The new McClay Library of Queen's University Belfast, in particular the Special Collections, holds a huge amount of historical and contemporary materials relating to Ireland.
 Queen’s is fortunate to have built up a superb collection of books, manuscripts and periodicals, including some volumes of great historical value, over the past 160 years.
 It would now be almost impossible to start a Library collection such as this from scratch.
-The book collection currently extends to over one million volumes.
+The book collection currently extends to over one million volumes, and we also have subscriptions to major online collections.

 Belfast Public Libraries

 The Irish and Local Studies section of Belfast Central Library is located in the City centre.
-It holds one of the largest newspaper collections in Ireland.
+It holds a number of archive collections and one of the largest newspaper collections in Ireland.

 The Linen Hall Library

 The Linen Hall Library is located in the centre of Belfast.
-It was established in 1788 and possesses a significant Irish studies collection and a unique Northern Ireland Political Collection.
+It was established in 1788 and possesses a significant Irish studies archives and printed books collection and a unique Northern Ireland Political Collection.

 The Public Record Office of Northern Ireland (PRONI), the main archival repository for Northern Ireland, is located in the Titanic Quarter, Belfast.
-This houses both private and official materials ranging from governmental to great estate records.
+This houses both private and official materials ranging from governmental to great estate records and the papers of civil society and political organisations.
 In addition, computerised indexes and a growing number of record guides offer a comprehensive introduction to available sources.
+See our full listings for other archival collections.

 Museums and Other Sources

 The National Museums of Northern Ireland (NMNI) offer more visual and object-based forms of learning.
-Of most note are the collections of materials held in the Local History sections of the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, outside Holywood.
-The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and the specialist reference library is open to the public for research.
+Of most note are the collections of archives and materials held in the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, near Holywood.
+The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and its specialist reference library is open to the public for research.
 It is a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.

 Other nearby museums include the Irish Linen Centre in Lisburn and the Down County Museum in Downpatrick, which offers a growing research facility with a special interest in the county's history.
-It also acts as a convenient touring base for a number of Big Houses in the East Down area.
+See our full listings for museums in NI and the Republic..

 On-Line Resources and Guides